 Packing slips with a Scan to View Barcode or an order number barcode.

-Add UPCs and/or Fulfillment SKUs to your product records (details in the following section).
+Add UPCs and/or Fulfillment SKUs to your product records.

 We recommend using our CSV import method to add UPCs or Fulfillment SKUs to all of your products at once.

 Scan to Verify does not support using multiple UPC codes or Fulfillment SKUs on a single product.

 Install ShipStation Connect and sign in (if not already installed and running).

 Preconfigured shipment weights or a connected USB scale.